Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Introduction

-\textbf{Other related works.} It is worth noting that there are other theoretical works on dictionary learning. \cite{Maurer2010,Vainsencher2011,Mehta2012} developed generalization bounds for the signal reconstruction error of the learned dictionary.
-In these works, the goal is to show good reconstruction quality of the dictionary rather than the recovery of the reference dictionary.
-Another line of theory research focuses on designing algorithms with theoretical guarantees for dictionary recovery. \cite{Georgiev2005} and \cite {Aharon2006} provided deterministic identifiability conditions for their combinatorial algorithms. \cite{Spielman2012} established exact dictionary recovery results through convex programs. \cite{Arora2014} proved that the reference dictionary can be retrieved via performing an overlapping clustering for the signals followed by either an averaging algorithm or a K-SVD type algorithm. \cite{Agarwal2014} provided theoretical guarantees for an alternating minimization algorithm for solving the $l_1$ dictionary learning problem with clustering type initialization.
-While in this paper we do not provide an algorithm, our identifiability conditions suggest theoretical limits of dictionary recovery for all algorithms solving the optimization problem (\ref{noiseless1}).
-In particular, in the regime where the reference dictionary is not identifiable, no algorithm can simultaneously solve (\ref{noiseless1}) and return the ground truth reference dictionary.
+Other related works include generalization bounds for signal reconstruction errors under the learned dictionary \citep{Maurer2010,Vainsencher2011,Mehta2012,Gribonval2013}, dictionary identifiability through combinatorial matrix theory \citep{Hillar2015}, as well as algorithms and theories for the closely related independent component analysis \citep{Comon1994,Arora2012ICA} and nonnegative matrix factorization \citep{Arora2012NMF,Recht2012}.

 The rest of the paper is organized as follows: In Section \ref{sec:prelim}, we give basic assumptions and describe the two probabilistic models for signal generation.
 Section \ref{sec:pop} develops sufficient and almost necessary local identifiability conditions under both models for the population problem, and establishes lower and upper bounds to approximate the quantities involved in the conditions.
 In Section \ref{sec:finite}, we will present local identifiability results for the finite sample problem.
 Detailed proofs for the theoretical results can be found in the Appendix.